 Each school principal in consultation with staff is required to prepare a plan and conduct an emergency earthquake drill at least twice annually.
 The building staff is encouraged to contact the district office and the county emergency service department for technical assistance.

-The principal and building staff shall be responsible for conducting an annual inspection of the building early in the school year for the purpose of identifying potential hazards in the event of an earthquake, e.g., securing all bookcases to wall to prevent collapse.
+The principal and building staff will be responsible for conducting an annual inspection of the building early in the school year for the purpose of identifying potential hazards in the event of an earthquake, e.g., securing all bookcases to the wall to prevent collapse.
 Those hazards that cannot be corrected by building level personnel will be corrected by district maintenance personnel as soon as resources permit.

-B. Information to Parents
+Information to Families

-If there is an earthquake while children are on their way to school, they should “duck and cover away from power lines, buildings, and trees.”
+Families should be advised that if there is an earthquake while children are on their way to school, they should “duck and cover away from power lines, buildings, and trees.”
 Once the earthquake has stopped, they should proceed to school.
 If the quake occurs on their way home, after protecting themselves until the quake stops, they should proceed to their home.

-The principal and custodian should inspect facilities before instructing staff and students to evacuate.
+The principal and custodian should inspect facilities as soon as it appears safe to do so and before instructing staff and students to evacuate.
 Classes should be evacuated through exits to a safe area.
 Students should move away from buildings and remain there until given further instructions.
-Responsible student or staff should be posted to prevent re-entry.
-Following this evacuation, the principal should:
+Responsible students or staff members may be posted to prevent re-entry.

 - Check for injuries among students and staff.
 (Do not attempt to move seriously injured persons unless they are in immediate danger of further injury.)